-[14] Section 11 of the Old Age Security Act (OASA) provides for payment of a monthly GIS to a person who has been approved for an OAS pension and who is residing in Canada.
+[16] Section 11 of the Old Age Security Act (OASA) provides for payment of a monthly GIS to a person who has been approved for an OAS pension and who is residing in Canada.
 Section 13 states that the pensioner's income, as determined under the Income Tax Act, is to be used for the purpose of determining the amount of GIS.

-[15] Subsection 28(2) of the OASA states:
+[17] Subsection 28(2) of the OASA states:

-If, on an appeal to the Social Security Tribunal, it is a ground of the appeal that the decision made by the Minister as to the income or income from a particular source or sources of an applicant or beneficiary or of the spouse or common-law partner of the applicant or beneficiary was incorrectly made, the appeal on that ground must, in accordance with the regulations, be referred for decision to the Tax Court of Canada,

-&lt;sup>1 Canada (Minister of Human Resources Development) v.
-Hogervorst, 2007 FCA 41; Fancy v.
-Canada (Attorney General), 2010 FCA 63 whose decision, subject only to variation by that Court in accordance with any decision on an appeal under the Tax Court of Canada Act relevant to the appeal to the Social Security Tribunal, is final and binding for all purposes of the appeal to the Social Security Tribunal except in accordance with the Federal Courts Act.
+If, on an appeal to the Social Security Tribunal, it is a ground of the appeal that the decision made by the Minister as to the income or income from a particular source or sources of an applicant or beneficiary or of the spouse or common-law partner of the applicant or beneficiary was incorrectly made, the appeal on that ground must, in accordance with the regulations, be referred for decision to the Tax Court of Canada, whose decision, subject only to variation by that Court in accordance with any decision on an appeal under the Tax Court of Canada Act relevant to the appeal to the Social Security Tribunal, is final and binding for all purposes of the appeal to the Social Security Tribunal except in accordance with the Federal Courts Act.